Nanny Finding And Welcoming A New Nanny

 The Rolls Royce approach

-When building your onboarding plan, we hope this framework acts as a helpful starting point.
-And you can adapt the process to suit your family situation.
+We hope this framework acts as a helpful starting point when building your onboarding plan.
+You can adapt the process to suit your family situation.

 To get to this point, you’ve likely seen the CV and decided that this nanny is worth a further look.
 Perhaps you’ve even had a telephone call or exchanged emails to arrange the first interview.

-And if you’re seeing several nannies, take some notes there and then.
-That way, there’s no confusion when considering who is right for your family.
-Be aware that this may seem quite formal and slightly unnerving, having the interviewer sitting opposite with a pen and paper jotting down ‘notes’!
-So it would be good to say, ‘I hope you don’t mind me jotting a few things down.
+Top tip: This may seem quite formal and slightly unnerving, so it would be good to say, ‘I hope you don’t mind me jotting a few things down.
 It’s so I don’t miss anything!’.
 This will ease the interviewee.

-So often, the first interview is all about the family and child.
+Be friendly: The first interview is often about the family and child.
 Of course, this is of vital importance and relevance…!
 However, as this is an early chance to get a personal first impression, I think it’s equally important for the parent to say (with a big smile!): ‘Tell me a little about yourself.
 What sort of things do you like doing in your more than precious spare time?’
 The parent can and should then provide similar information to the nanny.
 Ice broken.

-First impressions made.
-The interviewer needs to allow the interviewee to take the stage, as this must be a two-way conversation.
+Invite questions: First impressions made.
+The interviewer must allow the interviewee to take the stage, as this must be a two-way conversation.
 So make sure that there are questions from both sides!

 Top Tip: Try and make this a 1-2-1 meeting so you can get to know each other and explore the working fit.
 But sometimes, little ones also attend as the family don’t have childcare – hence they need a nanny!